FAQs

 This depends on what your goals are.
-Generally, it is accepted that about 30 lessons are required to learn how to apply the technique.
+Generally, it is accepted that about 30 Alexander Technique lessons are required to learn how to apply the technique.
 For chronic back pain, the Medical Research Council suggest 24 sessions.
 But it's worth bearing in mind, that some people learn quicker than others.
-For some people, 6 is adequate to form an opinion on whether it is right for you.
+For some people, 6 is adequate.
+Just one lesson will give you an idea of whether you are already doing too much.

 How long do the lessons last?